 C'mon Inner Peace… I Don't Have All Damn Day

-“Oh, Good Morning, you’re really here?
-All that wedding stuff and immigration hassle really happened?”
+“Oh, Good Morning, all that wedding stuff and immigration hassle really happened?”

 Manny describes our relationship as “smokey.”
 Proudly, he tells people how we bicker and push each others buttons.
 While I have to agree that I sometimes enjoy the banter, outsiders would perceive this as dysfunctional.

 Manny passed his Florida Real Estate Exam on the first try, then we went on a quick cruise to the Bahamas.
-He had only been doing Real Estate for less than a month, when he got his first listing.
-He is looking for a second job, to supplement real estate for now.
+In less than a month, he got his first listing but is looking for a second job… to supplement real estate for now.

-But, this past year has left him with some crazy realizations as well.
-First of all, the streets are not “paved in gold” here in the United States.
-I’m sure no one really believes that, but a lot of foreigners do think because our wages are higher, then obviously we’re all rich.
+He has learned the streets are not “paved in gold” in the United States.
+A lot of foreigners do think because our wages are higher, then obviously we’re all rich.

 We are far from rich.

 I remember one Indian man, in India, telling me that Americans were stupid, and when he gets his visa approved he “will be rich in three months.”
 Well, that man has been in the U.S. close to a year… and working at a convenience store.

 Manny never thought the fallacy of Golden Streets was true, but he is finding out that “getting a job” here is much more difficult than back home in India.
 He can’t simply show up somewhere and start working the next day.
 Oftentimes, he applies for a job, and never gets a call-back whatsoever.